MyCryptoHQ/knowledge-base-content/staying-safe/common-scams/privacy-concerns-overview.md

 ## Privacy Concerns

-### Posting your public keys on social media
+### Posting Your Public Keys on Social Media

-*Why should you not do this?
-Why is this a problem?*
+*Why is this a problem?*

-You should not do this, especially if you have a large amount of crypto-wealth, as it paints a target on your back.
+You should never do this, especially if you have a large amount of crypto-wealth, because it paints a target on your back.
 If people know that you have cryptocurrency, you may become the victim of a targeted hacking campaign.

-### Interacting with your Private Keys on Public Networks
+### Interacting With Your Private Keys on Public Networks

 *Why is this a problem?*

-The increasing popularity of cryptocurrencies correlates with an increase in bad actor attention.
-It is possible that anyone on the same public network (coffee shop, library, etc) as you could be packet sniffing.
-Your private keys could be sniffed if you're interacting with them online.
+The increasing popularity of cryptocurrencies correlates with an increase in activity by bad actors.
+It is possible that anyone on the same public network (coffee shop, library, etc.) as you could be packet sniffing.
+Your private keys could be discovered if you're interacting with them online.

-You can mitigate this by [Running MyCrypto Offline](https://support.mycrypto.com/offline/running-mycrypto-locally.html).
+You can mitigate this by [running MyCrypto offline](https://support.mycrypto.com/offline/running-mycrypto-locally.html).

 ---